For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.

 “Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”
 (Matthew 19:8-9)

 Most of the time the custody of the children goes to the mother.
 What’s not a part of the public discussion is that about half of all single mothers live below the poverty line.
-And this desperate economic circumstance is not for the short haul — on average it lasts six years.
+And this desperate economic circumstance is not for the short haul — on average it lasts for six years after a divorce.
 For African American single mothers it’s much worse, 10 years after divorce only 33% of African American mothers were remarried, the rest continued in financial distress.
 (McLanahan-Garfinkel)

 So don’t close your eyes to the devastation caused by divorce.
 Build your marriage on the foundation of Jesus Christ and His word.
 Invest in your wife, invest in your husband and your heart will follow.
 Follow His ways, in life, and in your marriage.